sphinx-doc/sphinx/doc/development/tutorials/theming-dev.rst

 Templating
 ----------

-The :doc:`guide to templating <templating>` is helpful if you want to write your own templates.
+The :doc:`guide to templating </templating>` is helpful if you want to write your own templates.
 What is important to keep in mind is the order in which Sphinx searches for templates: